 VCE The Victorian Certificate of Education.
-Vocational Major A two-year vocational and applied learning program that will be introduced in 2023 to replace Senior and Intermediate VCAL.
-VCAL The Victorian Certificate of Applied Learning.
-VET DSS Vocational Education & Training in Schools.
-SBA School-based Apprenticeship.
 VCAA The Victorian Curriculum & Assessment Authority.
 STUDY A subject.
 Most VCE studies are made up of 4 units (Unit 1 & 2 in Year 11 and Unit 3 & 4 in Year 12).
 UNIT A self-contained study of a semester's length representing about 100 hours of work, of which 50 class time and 50 hours of homework.
-RTO Registered Training Organisation.
 SEMESTER A half year.
 UNITS 1 & 2 Level of difficulty usually associated with Year 11.
 UNITS 3 & 4 Level of difficulty usually associated with Year 12.
 LEARNING OUTCOMES What you must know, by the time you have finished a Unit.
 S/N S - refers to satisfactory completion.
 N - refers to work that has not reached a satisfactory level.
 SATISFACTORY COMPLETION A Unit of work has been satisfactorily completed when all of the outcomes have been met as specified in the Study Design.
 Students will be made aware of the criteria for satisfactory completion of each unit.
 90% attendance and meeting are two of the criteria.
 SCHOOL ASSESSED TASK (SAT) A task done in school in design or practical-based studies to assess how you are performing in Units 3 & 4, set and marked by teachers, and reviewed externally by VCAA.
 SCHOOL ASSESSED COURSEWORK (SACS) The assessment of coursework, done mainly in class time, to establish how you are performing in Units 3 & 4.
 VTAC The Victorian Tertiary Admissions Centre which organises the process by which students apply and gain entry to a tertiary course.
 GAT The General Achievement Test done by all students doing a Unit 3 & 4 sequence.
-It is used by the VCAA to check that schools are 4740 marking school assessed course work to the same standard.
+It is used by the VCAA to check that schools are marking school assessed course work to the same standard.
 ATAR Australian Tertiary Admission Rank.
 STUDY DESIGN Course and assessments for each subject that are set by VCAA.
 STUDY SCORE A score from zero to 50 which shows how you performed in a VCE study, relative to all other students doing the same study.